-- Provided resources and new teaching card to upskill all staff to deliver High quality PE lessons - Broader range of experience and skills for all staff, enabling curriculum to continue to be current and refreshed. - Staff have felt smart, part of the department and are equipped when involved.
+- Cheerleading- Provided resources and new teaching card to upskill all staff to deliver High quality PE lessons.
+Staff have increased confidence to deliver these activities, allowing pupils a wider range of opportunities and better quality of delivery. - PE conference attendance (HOD and AHOD) Broader range of experience and skills for all staff, enabling curriculum to continue to be current and refreshed.
+CPD delivery for whole of PE dept as a result- shared best practice, increasing benefit for all pupils. - Staff have felt smart, part of the department and are equipped when involved.